 RelativeLayout container might contain a single child that is also a

 RelativeLayout container.
-This nesting amounts to redundancy, and adds
+This nesting is redundant and adds unnecessary cost to the

 <LinearLayout> <!-- some stuff here --> </LinearLayout>